 - SAMe.
 SAMe is well known for its ability to relieve symptoms of depression.
 SAMe works more quickly than St John’s wort.
 Use only the butanedisulfonate form in capsules.
 Try 400-1,600 mg a day on an empty stomach.
 I like Designs for Health SAMe.

 Some people feel better in a week or two when they eliminate sugar from their diet and begin sleeping more.
-Most people start to feel better on my Myers Detox Protocol program fairly rapidly.
+Some people start to feel some relief on my Myers Detox Protocol Digital Course fairly rapidly.
 For most, recovery will take longer, depending on many factors.

 For example, if one’s depression is physical, then physical changes like diet and supplementation and correcting body chemistry will improve it.
 However, if it is emotional, mental or spiritual or circumstantial, then other types of changes are needed to alleviate the condition.